vincent86830/thermo-osmosis-COMSOL/README.md

 # thermo-osmosis-COMSOL
-thermo-osmosis energy comversion in COMSOL 4.3a
+Osmotic energy & Thermo-osmosis energy comversion in COMSOL 4.3a